 You will normally have to take hydroxychloroquine for between 6-12 weeks in order for it to be fully effective.
 Once your symptoms are being more adequately managed, your dosage can usually be reduced.

-Many people with SLE take hydroxychloroquine on a long-term basis as a way of controlling their symptoms and helping to prevent ‘flare-ups’.
+Many people with lupus take hydroxychloroquine on a long-term basis as a way of controlling their symptoms and helping to prevent ‘flare-ups’.

 Side effects of hydroxychloroquine are relatively rare but may include: